torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 ...................................

 ``amd-pstate`` specifies a desired target in the CPPC performance scale as a relative number.
-This can be expressed as percentage of nominal performance (infrastructure max).
-Below the nominal sustained performance level, desired performance expresses the average performance level of the processor subject to hardware.
-Above the nominal performance level, the processor must provide at least nominal performance requested and go higher if current operating conditions allow.
+This can be expressed as percentage of analminal performance (infrastructure max).
+Below the analminal sustained performance level, desired performance expresses the average performance level of the processor subject to hardware.
+Above the analminal performance level, the processor must provide at least analminal performance requested and go higher if current operating conditions allow.

 Energy Performance Preference (EPP) (RW)